 Advances in induced pluripotent stem cell (iPSC) technology allow for reprogramming of adult somatic cells into stem cells from which patient-specific (and thus disease-specific) cardiomyocytes (CM) can be derived.
 The impact of this technology has far-reaching implications, ranging from drug discovery, pre-clinical drug screening, mechanistic understanding of disease processes, and advances in personalized medicine.
 Specifically human iPSC-CMs offer a unique model system to study phenotypic variation in Long QT Syndrome (LQTS), by allowing for direct comparisons of gene expression in human cardiac cells derived from family members who share the same mutation, but manifest severe versus mild symptoms.
 However, the potential of iPSC technology to answer this and other crucial research questions is limited by several technological barriers.
 For example, human iPSC-CMs in culture behave more like embryonic than mature myocytes and thus may not recapitulate key features of childhood or adult-onset disease.
 The overall goal of this proposal is to overcome the maturational hurdles in order to design a valid iPSC-CM model system for the study human arrhythmia disorders.
 This proposal utilizes cutting-edge technological approaches that will advance the field of cardiovascular medicine in a very practical manner.

 The stipend for this SPUR project is funded by an American Heart Association grant awarded to Dr. Stavros Drakos, MD, PhD.
+The stipend for this project is $4,000 instead of $5,000 due to grant funding limitations.

 The student will be responsible for differentiating stem cells into beating myocytes and will learn basic tissue culture techniques.
 The student may be involved in designing systems to improve the maturation of cardiomyoyctes in culture.
 In addition, the student will perform biochemical and molecular biology assays, including single cell RNA-seq experiments and analyses.
 The student will be paired with one or two post-doctoral fellows who will provide daily mentoring and support.